quicksilver/PluginDevelopmentReference/QuicksilverPlug-inReference.md

 If you need to refer to a Unix command, be aware of OS X's `x-man-page://` URL scheme.
 For example, linking to `x-man-page://ls` will open the man page for `ls` in a special Terminal window.

+### Linking to Other Documentation ###

+If in your plugin's Documentation, you want to link to the docs of another plugin, then use the relevant **full** URL from https://qsapp.com/manual/.
+E.g. to link to the E-Mail Support plugin's documentation, use the following URL: https://qsapp.com/manual/plugins/emailsupport/

 ### bltrversion ###

 This script is called every time you build your project.
 A short explanation of what it does and the implications is in order.
 Every time you build, it will: